Upcoming Workshops

 The following dates are sponsored by The Veterans Assistance Commission

-Friday, January 23rd- 9:00am - 3:00pm - REGISTER HERE
+Friday, July 24th- 9:00am - 3:00pm - REGISTER HERE

 Location- McHenry County Mental Health Board, 620 Dakota St., Crystal Lake, IL 60012

-• Youth Mental Health First Aid Training- Sponsored by The Veterans Assistance Commission
+• Youth Mental Health First Aid Training-Sponsored by The Veterans Assistance Commission

 An 8-hour course designed to teach parents, family members, and adults working with youth how to help an adolescent who is experiencing a mental health or addiction challenge or in crisis.
 There is a 2-hour online pre-course work that would need to be completed the day before the live (6-hour) presentation.